 Whether you have a small personal site and don’t want to deal with hosting or you’re an advanced user who appreciates a hosting partner, you might want to consider something like managed hosting.
 It provides a great solution for anyone who’s looking to save time and have a team of experts to provide peace of mind.
 This means you’re able to focus on growing your business or get back precious billable work hours.

-Many managed hosts have a cloud hosting solution available.
+Many managed hosts like WP Engine and Flywheel have a cloud hosting solution available.
 The key is looking for a team with excellent support and an intuitive platform that saves you time.
 Again, it just depends on what you’re looking for when it comes to features and your own site setup.

 Now that you have all the information, are you ready to try cloud hosting?